worldcoin/world-id-example-airdrop/README.md

 ## 🌎 Worldcoin instance

-Worldcoin will maintain a Semaphore instance with a group for all the people that have onboarded to the protocol.You can point your `SemaphoreAirdrop` instances to it, to rely on the official Worldcoin instance.
+Worldcoin maintains an official Semaphore instance with a group for all the people that have onboarded to the protocol.
+You can point your `SemaphoreAirdrop` instances directly to it.
 The production instance contains only identities that have been [verified at an orb](https://worldcoin.org/how-the-launch-works), ensuring only unique humans can claim your airdrop.

 - **Staging instance**.
 For use with the [mockWLD app](https://mock-app.id.worldcoin.org) and the related faucet.
+    ```
-Contract address: `0x330C8452C879506f313D1565702560435b0fee4C`.
+    Contact address: `0x330C8452C879506f313D1565702560435b0fee4C`
+    ```
 - **Production instance**.
 For use with the actual Worldcoin app and orb verification.
-Contract address: **Launch coming soon**.
+    ```
+    Contact address: Coming soon.
+    ```

 ## 🧑‍💻 Development & testing